BJMCox/BJMCox/README.md

   - medication thumper because I forget my patches constantly
   - divergence meter à la Steins;Gate (driven by a local sentiment model to compute a facsimile of divergence, using LED 'nixie' tubes because HV scares me)
   - mini eink note taking device
+  - shot noise based rng dice roller for ttrpgs (based on an old kindle paperwhite screen, has rule sets for common rolls in Call of Cthulhu, Wrath and Glory, FF WH40k RPGs, and, of course, DnD 5e)
 - Riflery (if you know a good club in the Munich area let me know)
 - Mountaineering (need to get back in shape 😒)
+- TTRPGs (language barrier my beloved 💔)

 ### Currently looking for collaborators:
 - FlatPPL: probabilistic programming language developed with physics use cases as first class.
 The language describes a DAG encoding the model - this can be a likelihood, a posterior density, or a random sample.
 It quite intentionally does not encode analyses or algorithms - it is designed to hook in to a host language for these.
 If you are interested in getting involved, please drop me and/or Dr. Schulz an email.
 Currently in early development.